MailOnline/gh-lint/README.md

 You can define rules for organisations, teams and specific repos.

+## Rules

+#### Repo rules

+- repo-description: check that repo has description specified in GitHub UI
+- repo-homepage: check that repo has homepage specified in GitHub UI
+- repo-team: check that repo is assigned to one of specified teams

+#### Branch rules

+- branch-default: check that default branch is master
+- branch-protection: check that master branch is protected

 ## Options

 - `-c` (or `--config`) - configuration file location